 Long-term care insurance providers should not use age-based practices that result in exorbitant or unfair pricing.

-States should strengthen prohibitions against unfair and deceptive practices in the sale of annuity products.
+States should strengthen prohibitions against unfair and deceptive practices in the sale of annuity A contract that provides fixed payments for a lifetime or a specified number of years, usually after retirement. products.
 This includes equity-indexed annuities.
 States should implement needs-based sales requirements for all insurance products.

 States should adopt a fiduciary standard of care for sales of annuities.
-At a minimum, they should put in place strong suitability requirements for annuity products that apply regardless of the purchaser’s age.
+At a minimum, they should put in place strong suitability requirements for annuity A contract that provides fixed payments for a lifetime or a specified number of years, usually after retirement. products that apply regardless of the purchaser’s age.

 States should require and enforce effective and standardized disclosures.
 These disclosures should include information on the cost of insurance, financial strength of the insurer, and major terms and conditions of an insurance policy.